-It can really be called one of the most “successful” disaster scenarios of all time, since millions of people around the world have talked about the so-called Mayan prophecy either in their jokes or on serious.
-Some have even hidden themselves in special doomsday bunkers and have prepared for all kinds of natural disasters, even for UFO invasion.
+It can really be called one of the most popular disaster scenarios of all time since millions of people around the world have talked about the so-called Mayan prophecy either in their jokes or on serious.
+Some have even hidden in special doomsday bunkers and have prepared for all kinds of natural disasters, even for a UFO invasion!

-So, the December 21, 2012 is not the last day of the world.
+So, now we can tell with certainty that December 21, 2012, is not the last day of the world, even now when the Mayan calendar is over.
 But there is no reason for fans of eschatological theories to be disappointed – there are other dates of the supposed destruction of the world in 2013.

 The first one is “scheduled” already for January 2013.
 In particular, this version is supported by the Jehovah’s Witnesses.
 Moreover, some researchers believe that the correct date for the end of the world predicted by the Maya is in January 2013.
 Specifically, some authors expect a global cataclysm on January 11, 2013.

 The second “dangerous” date is in May 2013.
 This theory claims that there will be a reversal of the Earth’s poles.